nexageapps/AI/Advanced/README.md

 **Production-ready AI systems aligned with industry best practices and enterprise deployment**

+From LLMs to MLOps.
+From fine-tuning to monitoring.
+Build AI systems that scale in production.

 This folder contains 15 advanced-level lessons focused on building, deploying, and maintaining AI systems in production environments.
 Each lesson emphasizes real-world applications, scalability, and industry standards.

+Designed for university students and AI learners worldwide.
+Created by a Master of Artificial Intelligence student at the University of Auckland.

 ---